-The baseline effort estimates of q_0 are on lines 10,11.
+- The baseline effort estimates from q_0 are shown on lines 10,11.
 These are all the efforts of all the cases selected by the osp query.
-These efforts are summarized on lines 13,14 (the median effort is 313.5).

-The testing results are after line 18.
-In this example, q_1 is q_0 (osp) plus the top-ranked attribute range (stor = 3).
-The effects of q_1 are on lines 19.
+These efforts are summarized on lines 13,14 (the median effort is 313.5). - The testing results are shown after line 18.
+In this example, q1 i was q0 (osp) plus the top-ranked attribute range (stor = 3).
+The effects of q1 are shown on lines 19.
 Now, only five cases are selected with a median effort of 55.
-Testing stops at line 19 since applying the next ranges did not improve the median or spread results.
+Testing stops at line 19 since, as expeted, applying the next ranges did not improve the median or spread results.